Hebrews 11

 We sing songs like ‘My faith looks up to Thee’ and many other songs that remind us and encourage us to keep our eyes on our unseen reward.
 Our faith also looks forward in time to when Christ comes, Hebrews 10:38.

 Faith is about having confidence that the promises that have been given by God and things that we cannot see will actually happen.
 We cannot forget that it is by faith that people are approved by God.
-What exactly did these people do who are praised in this eleventh chapter?
+What exactly did these people do who are praised in this chapter?

 They put their undivided confidence in God.
 Despite their trials and difficult circumstances, they triumphed because of their trust in God.
 What we are seeing as we read about their heroes of faith are people who are clinging to the promises of God, depending on God’s word, and remaining faithful to God in their actions.

-This statement (v.1) is not a ‘definition’ of faith, it points to the nature or character of faith. a.
+a.
 It is the assurance of things hoped for.
 The word ‘hupostasis’ means ‘that which stands under’.
 We get our word ‘substance’ from this. ‘sub-stansis’.

 Furthermore, the word ‘hupostasis,’ assurance, was also used to describe a collection of documents, or title deeds, deposited for safe-keeping, as proof of one’s claim to a property.

 Faith is the conviction, evidence of things not seen.
 The word ‘elezchos’ means ‘a proof, that by means of which a thing is tested.’
+In other words, faith is the means whereby we become convinced and convicted of things which are unseen.

 1. Faith is the basis of conviction, the foundation of all our hopes for the future.